semaphoreci/docs/docs/reference/conditions-reference.md

       <td> branch_range </td>
       <td>
-        Configures the commit range that is examined on all branches except the default one.
+        Configures the commit range that is examined on all branches except the default.
 The default value is
         <b>$SEMAPHORE_MERGE_BASE...$SEMAPHORE_GIT_SHA </b>, where
-        <b>$SEMAPHORE_MERGE_BASE</b> is default branch in workflows initiated
+        <b>$SEMAPHORE_MERGE_BASE</b> is the default branch in workflows initiated
-        from branches or targeted branch in workflows initiated from a pull request, and the <b>$SEMAPHORE_GIT_SHA</b> is the sha of the commit for which the workflow was initiated.
-You can use here this predefined values or any literal values to create ranges in double-dot or triple-dot syntax as described
+        from branches or a single targeted branch of a pull request, and the <b>$SEMAPHORE_GIT_SHA</b> is the sha of the commit for which the workflow was initiated.
+Here, you can use any predefined or literal values to create ranges in double-dot or triple-dot syntax, as described
         <a href="https://git-scm.com/book/en/v2/Git-Tools-Revision-Selection">
-        here </a> in <b>Commit ranges</b> section.
+        here </a> in the <b>Commit ranges</b> section.
       </td>
     </tr>
     <tr>
       <td> default_range </td>
       <td>
         Configures the commit range that is examined on the default branch.
-The default value is <b>$SEMAPHORE_GIT_COMMIT_RANGE</b> which behavior is described above.
-It accepts any commit range specified in double-dot or triple-dot syntax and same predefined values are available as stated above in the description of <b>branch_range</b> property.
+The default value is <b>$SEMAPHORE_GIT_COMMIT_RANGE</b>, which is
+        described above.
+It accepts any commit range specified in double-dot or triple-dot syntax, and the same predefined values are available as stated above in the description of the <b>branch_range</b> property.
       </td>
     </tr>
     <tr>
       <td> exclude </td>
       <td>
-        List of file patterns to exclude from the change-in pattern match.
+        A list of file patterns to exclude from the change-in pattern match.
         For example, `change_in('/', {exclude: ['/docs']})` will evaluate to true for any change in the repository, except if the change happens in the "docs" directory.